-Nature of Operations and Continuance of Operations
+Nature of Operations

 BioDrain Medical, Inc. was incorporated under the laws of the State of Minnesota in 2002.
 The Company is developing an environmentally safe system for the collection and disposal of infectious fluids that result from surgical procedures and post-operative care.